Home / ORPAS Application Guide / ORPAS – University of Ottawa

 5. CV (Resumé)

-In each program at the School of Rehabilitation Sciences, admission pathways are in place to reflect the School’s fundamental mission — to train health professionals who can provide high quality rehabilitation services to Ontario’s French-speaking population and to other Francophone minority communities in Canada in a bilingual health care delivery environment.
+In each program at the School of Rehabilitation Sciences, admission corridors are in place to reflect the School’s fundamental mission — to train health professionals who can provide high quality rehabilitation services to Ontario’s French-speaking population and to other Francophone minority communities in Canada in a bilingual health care delivery environment.

-Your status as an Ontarian, CNFS, or other candidate will be based on your permanent address, the university where you completed your undergraduate program, and information in your CV (education, work/volunteer experience).
+Your status as an Ontarian, CNFS or other candidate will be based on your permanent address, the university where you completed your undergraduate program, and information in your CV (education, work/volunteer experience).

 The committees adhere strictly to these pathways.
 However, the percentage of candidates admitted via each pathway may vary from year to year, depending on the calibre of the applications submitted.